 Professorial Lecturer, Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University

-Seth D. Kaplan is a Professorial Lecturer in the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University.
-He teaches, writes, and consults on issues related to fragile states, governance, transitions, and development.
+Seth D. Kaplan is a Professorial Lecturer in the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University, Senior Adviser for the Institute for Integrated Transitions (IFIT), and consultant to organizations working on governance, state building, and poverty reduction.

 Mr. Kaplan has published widely on development issues.
 His articles have appeared in newspapers and journals such as the Washington Quarterly, Orbis, Harvard International Review, Middle East Policy, Journal of Democracy, Wall Street Journal, New York Times, International Herald Tribune, Jerusalem Post and China Business Review.
 He has lectured on state building and development at conferences and universities around the globe, including at the Global Economic Symposium (GES), the Overseas Development Institute, the World Bank, and the Chinese Academy of Social Sciences.

 As a consultant, Mr. Kaplan has worked with donors, foreign policy specialists, and government officials internationally to formulate aid strategies and foster development in fragile states.
 He played a major role in shaping the 2009 European Report on Development (published jointly by the European Commission and the European University Institute) and the Canadian International Development Agency’s strategy in fragile states.
 In addition, he has helped prepare policy frameworks in the United Kingdom, the Netherlands, and in other member nations of the European Union.

 A Wharton MBA and Palmer scholar, Mr. Kaplan has worked for several large multinationals, including Procter & Gamble, Compaq Computers and Komatsu.
 During seven years in Shanghai, he founded four companies.
 He lived in Asia for 11 years and speaks fluent Mandarin Chinese and Japanese.
 He serves on the Board of Directors of the Israel Asia Center in Jerusalem.